Here we go, my fourth Philosopher’s Stone recipe: Harry’s cheap lemon ice lolly aka creamy lemon popsicles!

 Description

 These creamy lemon popsicles are made with sherbet and candied lemon peels mixed in for extra pizzazz.
-Served with fresh summer fruits, it’s my go-to dessert for something light but still indulgent!
+Served alongside slices of sweet summer fruits, it’s a perfect light treat!

 Ingredients